PERSONAL INJURY RESOURCES

 In this case accident victims are not eligible to recover non-economic damages, including for their pain and suffering.
 However, even in this situation, a plaintiff can still pursue a claim for their economic damages, such as medical expenses, lost wages, and loss of earning capacity.
 These damages will be reduced by the plaintiff's percentage of fault.

-What to Expect When Working with Our Dedicated Team of Detroit Personal Injury Lawyers
+What to Expect When Working With Our Dedicated Team of Michigan Personal Injury Lawyers

-After an accident, you will likely have questions.
-Not all accidents are straightforward, and you may be unsure who was legally at fault.
-You may have questions about where to obtain the best medical care, how to pursue an insurance claim against the at-fault driver, or whether you need to file a Michigan car accident case.
+After an accident or injury, you will likely have questions.
+The cause may not be straightforward, and you may be unsure about who was legally at fault.
+You may have questions about where to obtain the best medical care, how to pursue an insurance claim against a defendant, or whether you need to file a lawsuit.
+Call us – we will listen and answer all your questions.

 We are here to help you.